Skip to main content

 A new authentication process streamlines LinkedIn setup, supports bulk installs, and enables agency-managed deployments.

-As part of the CRM platform’s migration to a new app distribution method, we’ve rebuilt the authentication flow for LinkedIn for Workflows.
+As part of the CRM platform’s migration to a new app distribution method, we’ve rebuilt the authentication flow for LinkedConnector.
 The new process simplifies setup, improves clarity, and supports both individual and agency installations.

 How it works today: